-Step 4: Create ESL materials and worksheets
+Step 4: Create ESL Materials and Worksheets

+Once you find the right materials, you’ll have to tailor them to your class’s level.
 Here are some tips that could make things go faster:

 - Reuse workbook materials.
 Photocopy exercises from a textbook, white-out the answers and let students complete the questions as a review.

-- If you do make your own materials, remember to include 2 sample questions with answers at the very beginning.
+- If you do make your own materials, remember to include two sample questions with answers at the very beginning.
 Kids and low-level students always need a clear model to look at before doing individual work.

 - Include pictures on the worksheet.
 No one likes to look at straight, boring text.

 - Puzzles of any type are fun and can help to quiet down an energetic class.
-Boggle, word searches or riddles (make sure they aren’t too hard) are always a welcome challenge.
+“Boggle,” word searches or riddles (make sure they aren’t too hard) are always a welcome challenge.

-Step 5: Visual aids for ESL lessons
+Step 5: Create Stellar Visual Aids for Your ESL Classroom

 - Find creative ways to add visual aids to your ESL class.
 Newspapers are an interesting prop.
 Even if the articles are too difficult, students can find the date, place of publication, price and the weather forecast.
 Jazz up a food vocabulary class by bringing a banana and an apple.
 For more advanced students, bring a colander, grater, bottle opener and other cooking items.
 Pass around currency from other countries.

-Step 6: The final stages of lesson planning
+Step 6: The Final Stages of Lesson Planning

 You’ve made it.
 Believe me, I sincerely congratulate you.
 Before you head into class, do a few things first: